-Reference Theme Context How to avoid the pitfalls J16 Section B Q1 Own figure rule It is important that candidates realise that errors in previous calculations are not penalised in subsequent calculations.
+Reference Theme Context What to do differently next time J16 Section B Q1 Own figure rule It is important that candidates realise that errors in previous calculations are not penalised in subsequent calculations.
 This principle is referred to as method marking or applying the 'own-figure' rule.
-ACCA follows the own figure rule which means you will not be penalised for an error that impacts on a later calculation where you need to use the figure you have calculated earlier.
-However, the markers must be able to follow your workings so M16 Section B Q1 Provided clear workings were shown, markers awarded the allocated marks in part (b) for following through candidate's figures from part (a) under the "own figure rule" used during marking. ensure that everything is clearly referenced and easy to follow.
-Maybe ask a tutor or another student to see whether they can follow your workings when you practise a question.
+ACCA follows the own figure rule which means you will not be penalised for an error that impacts on a later calculation where you need to use the figure you have calculated earlie However, the markers must be able to follow your workings ensure that everything is clearly referenced and easy to follo Maybe ask a tutor or another student to see whether they can follow your workings when you practise a question.
+M16 Section B Q1 Provided clear workings were shown, markers awarded the allocated marks in part (b) for following through candidate's figures from part (a) under the "own figure rule" used during marking.
 S15 Section B Q1 The error with share capital meant that the dividend was calculated on the wrong number of shares, but candidates gained marks under the own figure rule for deducting dividends from retained earnings (those candidates who deducted dividends from other elements of equity did not obtain those marks).
 J16 Section B Q1 Answering the requirement However, a word of caution - a number of candidates produced a full consolidated statement of financial position which was not asked for and so merely wasted time.
 Make sure you read the requirement very carefully to avoid wasting time answering the wrong question.
-Before you start on your answer take a minute to plan what you need to M16 Section B Q1 A number of candidates prepared a full statement of changes in equity as part of their answer, although this was not required by the question (and so wasted time). include and ensure you read the requirement through twice.
-Review past exam questions included within the approved content provider question banks to familiarise yourself with S15 Section B Q1 However, many candidates wasted valuable time by preparing lengthy journal entries to support the adjustments in the question.
-These were not necessary to answer the question and candidates should refer to similar F7 single company financial how certain aspects of the syllabus are examined.
-Although be aware, you still must read through the requirements very carefully to ensure you are not answering a question that you think you have been asked!
-A number of candidates also prepared either the statement journal entries as part of their workings, be out extensive lists of journal entries will workings.
-Whilst it is appreciated that many candidates might use journal entries as part of their workings, be aware that writing out extensive lists of journal entries will waste time during an exam.
-Also, marks are not allocated to journal entries unless they are specifically required.
+Before you start on your answer take a minute to plan what you need to M16 Section B Q1 A number of candidates prepared a full statement of changes in equity as part of their answer, although this was not required by the question (and so wasted time). carefully to ensure you are not answering a question that yo think you have been asked!
+Whilst it is appreciated that many candidates might use journal entries as part of their workings, be aware that writin out extensive lists of journal entries will waste time during a exam.
+Also, marks are not allocated to journal entries unless S15 Section B Q1 However, many candidates wasted valuable time by preparing lengthy journal entries to support the adjustments in the question.
+These were not necessary to answer the question and candidates should refer to similar F7 single company financial statement preparation questions in recent past papers.
+A number of candidates also prepared either the statement of financial position or supporting workings (such as non- current asset carrying amounts) which was also not necessary and earned them no marks.